matter-labs/zksync-era/docs/advanced/prover.md

     pub witness: AtomicCell<Option<S::Witness>>,

     // Configuration - that is circuit specific, in case of MainVM - the configuration
-    // is simply the amount of opcodes that we put wihtin 1 circuit. pub config: std::sync::Arc<S::Config>,
+    // is simply the amount of opcodes that we put within 1 circuit. pub config: std::sync::Arc<S::Config>,

     // Circuit 'friendly' hash function.